coalesceio/External-Data-Package/README.md

 If the InferSchema node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher-level environment then no action takes place.

-## CopyInto Snowpipe

-[What is the name of this node?
-I've seen it written multiple ways.
-CopyInto Snowpipe, CopyInto - Snowpipe, Copy Into - SnowPipe?
-Choose a formatting option and fix all instances to match, including the package data.]
+<h2 id="CopyInto - Snowpipe">CopyInto - Snowpipe </h2>

 The Coalesce CopyInto - Snowpipe node is a node that performs two operations.
-It can be used to load historical data using CopyInto [Should this be a link to something in Snowflake].
+It can be used to load historical data using [CopyInto](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table)].
 CopyInto can be used to create a pipe to auto ingest files from AWS, GCP, or Azure.

 [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro) enables loading data from files as soon as they’re available in a stage.